 San Vicente, Bohol

-In partnership with local organization PROCESS Bohol, Seacology is funding the reconstruction and extension of the boardwalk to 800 meters (875 yards) using sturdy materials.
-In exchange, the community is committing to the protection of their mangroves for at least another 12 years.
+In partnership with local organization PROCESS Bohol, Seacology is funding the repair and extension of the boardwalk to 800 meters (875 yards).
+In exchange, the community is committing to protect their mangroves for at least another 12 years.

 Full or partial funding for this project provided by

 - June 2014

 - After Seacology provided funds so the boardwalk could be completed, the repair work was done, and Field Representative Ferdie Marcelo attended an opening ceremony in February 2014.

 - February 2014

 - The magnitude 7.2 earthquake that struck the island on October 15, 2013, and super typhoon Haiyan (Yolanda) which followed soon after on November 8, damaged portions of the boardwalk even before...